quercia-dev/birdclef2025/birdclef_report.md

 # Exploratory Data Analysis

-We begin our investigation by exploring the structure of the data and its statistical properties, to better inform the choice of model.
+We begin by exploring the structure of the data and its statistical properties, to inform the choice of classification models.

 ## Dataset Structure

-The dataset is composed of metadata and training data tables, and the actual audio samples.
+The dataset is composed of metadata and training data tables, providing labels and information on the classification setting and the actual audio samples.

-The Metadata table is provides a translation between species id and its Binomial nomenclature, while the `training.csv` table provides  relevant information on each recordings, such as microphone type, recording location, a main label and some secondary labels with a variable degree of accuracy.
-Finally, all recordings are in the form of `.ogg` audio files, wherein most except 6.
-Recordings have variable length and quality, as they originate from different microphones - .
+The Metadata table provides a translation between species id and its Binomial nomenclature, while the `training.csv` table provides key metrics on each recording, such as microphone type, recording location, main label and some secondary additional labels which seem present in the audio, though with lower reliability.

+All recordings are in the `.ogg` audio file format.
+The samples have variable length and quality, as they originate from different microphones, and a significant portion of them contain just a few seconds of relevant audio, followed by the spoken description of the recording setup and specifications.

 ## Classification Task and Limitations